pnowy/CouscousNativeTemplate/README.md

 # Couscous 'Native' Template

 This template is build based of the Couscous Dark template for one of my open source project.
-You could see this template in action on [NativeCriteria](http://pnowy.github.io/NativeCriteria/) GitHub project.

 ![](screenshot.png)